-4. Finally if all else fails, check to make sure your firmware is up to date:
+4. If all else fails, check to make sure your firmware is up to date:

 Making sure that your Yealink desk phone’s firmware is up to date is a last resort and should only be checked and upgraded by an IT professional or your service provider.
 (Changing your firmware may cause problems that will render your phone unusable so make sure to check before changing anything.)
 The EHS36’s firmware can also be updated but this should be done as a last resort.
 See firmware upgrade info HERE